 It just not tells about the present and future of the project teamwork velocity.
 It also contains the historic visualization of the velocity.

-Agile team velocity can be understood as the total work completed during a sprint by the project team and by putting how many efforts.
+Agile team velocity can be understood as the total work completed during a sprint by the project team and by putting in how many efforts.

 Key Elements of Agile Burndown Chart